Mathef/docs-4-ai/crawl4ai_docs.md

 In modern web applications, content is often loaded dynamically without changing the URL.
 This is common in single-page applications (SPAs) or websites using infinite scrolling.
-Traditional crawling methods that rely on URL changes won\'t work here.
-That\'s where Crawl4AI\'s advanced session-based crawling comes in handy!
+Traditional crawling methods that rely on URL changes won't work here.
+That's where Crawl4AI's advanced session-based crawling comes in handy!

-Here\'s what makes this approach powerful:
+Here's what makes this approach powerful:

   1. Session Preservation: By using a session_id, we can maintain the state of our crawling session across multiple interactions with the page.
 This is crucial for navigating through dynamically loaded content.

   2. Asynchronous JavaScript Execution: We can execute custom JavaScript to trigger content loading or navigation.
-In this example, we\'ll click a \"Load More\" button to fetch the next page of commits.
+In this example, we'll click a "Load More" button to fetch the next page of commits.

   3. Dynamic Content Waiting: The wait_for parameter allows us to specify a condition that must be met before considering the page load complete.
-This ensures we don\'t extract data before the new content is fully loaded.
+This ensures we don't extract data before the new content is fully loaded.

-Let\'s see how this works with a real-world example: crawling multiple pages of commits on a GitHub repository.
-The URL doesn\'t change as we load more commits, so we\'ll use these advanced techniques to navigate and extract data.
+Let's see how this works with a real-world example: crawling multiple pages of commits on a GitHub repository.
+The URL doesn't change as we load more commits, so we'll use these advanced techniques to navigate and extract data.

 ```